THE SOLO SCHOOL

 (There is 1 bursary available for a disadvantaged participant)

-Includes an introductory video; 2 hours of online footage; 2 hours of personal facilitation for your ongoing solo practice; personalised tasks and support over the 4-week period; 1 hour 30 mins discussion and sharing with the course group, interviews with other solo artists through 'Solo School Conversations'.
+Includes an introductory video; 2 hours of online footage; 2 hours of personal facilitation for your ongoing solo practice; personalised tasks and support over the 4-week period; 1 hour 30 mins discussion and sharing with the course group, over 4 hours of interviews with other solo artists through 'Solo School Conversations'.

 HOW DOES IT WORK?